Last Updated on July 1, 2025

 Insertion

-The muscle ends in a tendon which runs upwards and laterally behind the neck of the femur to insert into the trochanteric fossa on medial side of the greater trochanter.
+The muscle ends in a tendon which runs upwards and laterally behind the neck of the femur to insert into the trochanteric fossa on the medial surface of the greater trochanter.

 Nerve Supply